YueLin301/yuelin301.github.io/_posts/2023-05-31-Information-Design.md

   - If reward functions are identical (i.e. $r^i = r^j$), then the sender's objective function is convex.
 The optimal signaling scheme is to reveal all the information.
   - If $(r^i+r^j)(s,a) = k, \forall s,a$, where $k \in \mathbb{R}$, then the sender's objective function is concave.
 The optimal signaling scheme is to reveal nothing (In this case, $\mu = \mu_0$).

-## From an equilibrium perspective
+## From an Equilibrium Perspective
 1. Obedience
 2. Bayesian correlated equilibrium
 3. Bayesian Nash equilibrium